- About us

 4. Co-op established

 The Co-op was established and registered as an Industrial and Provident Society (IPS) on 28th August 2010.
 An industrial and provident society is an organisation that conducts an industry, business or trade, either as a co-operative or for the benefit of the community, and is registered under the Industrial and Provident Societies Act 1965.
 These organisations are registered with the Financial Conduct Authority (FCA) and regulated by this body.
+We are as volunteer not for profit organisation.

 5. Current work